-How to draw an Object Diagram in UML
+How to create an object diagram in UML

-Object diagrams are one of the simplest kinds of UML diagrams.
-Visually, they resemble a pared-down class diagram.
+Object diagrams are one of the simplest types of UML diagrams.
+Visually, they resemble a simplified class diagram.
 Objects are represented by simple rectangle shapes.
 You can include subdivisions in the rectangle to separate the title from its attributes.
 These shapes are then connected by lines that show the relationship between objects.

-One of the advantages of using Lucidchart for building object diagrams is that you have a high degree of control over line styles.
+One of the advantages of using Lucidchart to build object diagrams is that you have a high degree of control over line styles.
 For this diagram, we’ll use a solid diamond for the origin of the line, a solid black line, and an arrow on the end of the line.
-This will help the viewer see how all three accounts depend on the bank.
+These styles will help the viewer see how all three accounts depend on the bank.

-Make a line by dragging from a small circle on your first object.
-A dialog will appear: choose a rounded rectangle for the next shape.
+Create a line by dragging your mouse from the red circle that appears when you hover over the first object.
+A dialog will appear: Choose a rounded rectangle for the next shape.
 To add text in a shape in Lucidchart, simply double-click inside it.

 Think about the overarching category of each object (rectangle) in your diagram.
-For a car-centric diagram, this might be “Model;” for a family tree, this could be a member of a family, like “Father.”
-In this banking object diagram, we’re specifying accounts.
+For example, in a banking object diagram, we’re specifying accounts.
 We’ll use “Account 1: Savings” as the class title for this object.

-Lucidchart lets style your flowchart with customizable colors, fonts, and image import.
-Let’s keep this diagram simple.
-Make the class title bold by selecting it and using Ctrl or Cmd + B. When you’ve selected the shape, you can change the fill background from the top toolbar.
-Varying the object color makes it easy to distinguish accounts at a glance!
+Lucidchart allows you to style your flowchart with customizable colors, fonts, and image import.
+Let’s keep this diagram simple by making the class title bold.
+After you select a shape, you can change the fill background from the top toolbar.
+Varying the color of objects makes it easy to distinguish accounts at a glance.

 To further customize your object diagram, use Lucidchart’s icon finder feature to search for an applicable icon on the left side of your screen.